 Illustration by Victoria Fernandez.

 Ah, Scandinavia!
 Vast, untouched nature.
 Dried, pickled fish everywhere you turn.
 Was that a blonde mermaid riding by on a moose?
-It’s hard to see with all the Alexander Skarsgård-lookalikes, walking around in their Norwegian jumpers, speaking this characteristically melodic language.
-But what is this language?
-Or rather, languages?
-What is the difference between Swedish, Danish and Norwegian?
+It’s hard to see with all the Alexander Skarsgård-lookalikes walking around and speaking such a characteristically melodic language.
+But what is this language or, rather, languages?
+What, exactly, is the difference between Swedish, Danish and Norwegian?
 If you know one of the Scandinavian languages, will speakers of the other two be able to understand you?
 Let’s have a closer look at Scandinavia and the so-called North Germanic languages.

 So, Which Languages Are We Talking About?